joerdixon/joerdixon/README.md

 ## Hi there 👋

+I'm a full stack developer with a passion for learning and creating.
+I'm currently working on a [personal website](https://joerdixon.com) and a TCG card trading app.

 Ask me about my projects, work opportunities, or anything else you find interesting!

-You can check out my work on my [personal website](https://joerdixon.com) or contact me directly at joseph35dixon@gmail.com.
+Contact me directly at joseph35dixon@gmail.com.

 ![Joe's github stats](https://github-readme-stats.vercel.app/api?username=joerdixon&hide=["issues"]&show_icons=true)